danielveraec/databricks-monitoring-suite/README.md

 │   ├── [System Tables] DBSQL Cost & Query Performance.lvdash.json          # Code for DBSQL Cost & Query Performance Dashboard
 │   ├── [System Tables] Data Lineage and Catalog Utilization.lvdash.json    # Code for Data Lineage and Catalog Utilization Dashboard
 │   ├── create_dashboards.ipynb                                             # Python code to deploy the dashboards to your Databricks
-│   ├── extract_dashboard  .ipynb                                           # Python code to extract a specific dashboard
+└── └── extract_dashboard  .ipynb                                           # Python code to extract a specific dashboard
-└── └── system_table_dashboards.dbc                                         # Databricks Archive to create the entire folder
 ```
 ## Setup and Usage

-### Download Required Files
+The project be imported to a Databricks workspace by either of these 2 options:
+- Using Databricks Git folders (Repos)
+- Manually downloading and importing files into the workspace

+### [Option 1] Using Databricks Git folders (Repos)
+* **Configure Git folders** - Use [Git folders](https://docs.databricks.com/en/repos/repos-setup.html) in Databricks to check out this project and run notebooks.
+Steps to be done:
+  * Open your Databricks workspace.
+  * Navigate to **Workspace** in the sidebar, (optional \- select any folder) then click on the **Create** button.
+  * Select **Git folder**.
+  * Add this in Git repository URL to clone it into your Databricks environment: https://github.com/mohanab89/databricks-dashboard-suite
+  * Click on **Create Git folder**
+    Once cloned, you’ll see all repository files in your Workspace.

+### [Option 2] Manually downloading and importing files into the workspace

-To get started, download the `system_table_dashboards.dbc` file [located](system_table_dashboards/system_table_dashboards.dbc) in the `system_table_dashboards` folder of this repository.
-This file contains all the necessary resources and dependencies required to enable the dashboards.
+* **Download Required Files** - To get started, download each of the files [located](system_table_dashboards) in the `system_table_dashboards` folder of this repository.
+These files contain all the necessary resources and dependencies required to enable the dashboards.

-### Import into Databricks Workspace
-After downloading, [import](https://docs.databricks.com/en/notebooks/notebook-export-import.html#import-a-notebook) `system_table_dashboards.dbc` into your Databricks workspace to ensure all files become available for immediate use.
+* **Import into Databricks Workspace** - After downloading, [import](https://docs.databricks.com/en/notebooks/notebook-export-import.html#import-a-notebook) each of the files into your Databricks workspace to ensure all files become available for immediate use.
 To do this:

   * Open your Databricks workspace.
-* Navigate to **Workspace** in the sidebar, (optional \- select any folder) then click on the **Import** button.
+  * Navigate to **Workspace** in the sidebar, (optional \- select any folder) then create a folder named **system_table_dashboards** (or similar).
+  * Get inside the folder and click on the kebab menu (three vertical dots) and select the **Import** button.
-* Choose the `system_table_dashboards.dbc` file you downloaded and upload it to your workspace.
+  * Choose each of the files you downloaded and upload it to your workspace.

 ### Run the `create_dashboards` Notebook
 In your workspace, open the `create_dashboards` notebook.
 This notebook is designed to deploy the dashboards and set up required resources.
 It includes several parameters, starting with **`actions`**: